thkukuk/survive-soft-reboot/README.md

-# sec-counter
+# Survive a soft-reboot as systemd service

 Since systemd v254 there is the nice feature of "systemctl soft-reboot" and since systemd v255 systemd services can even survive a soft-reboot.

-This repository contains the code for a simple demonstration of this features.
-It consists of a binary printing every second a counter to stderr and/or journald.
-Additional there are several service files and additional tools depending on where the application is stored: on the root filesystem, a btrfs subvolume, a portable service or an image.
+This repository contains the code for demonstrating various methods to make use of this feature.
+Main main part is `btrfs-soft-reboot-generator`, which is able to generate all needed snippets/config options for a normal systemd service to get not killed during a soft-reboot.
+But there are other ways like the use of protable images, too.
+The examples make use a binary and service `sec-counter`, which prints every second a counter to stderr and/or journald.

 ## Portable Image